 The request was studied as a stand-alone project, with no evaluations made of other potential new generation requests that may exist in the PSCO's LGIP queue, other than the generation projects that are already approved and planned by PSCO to be in service by the summer of 2016.
-The study considered Tri-State's 30 MW generation facility proposed for the San Luis Valley as a sensitivity.
+The study considered TSGT's 30 MW generation facility proposed for the SLV as a sensitivity.
 This Feasibility Study considered three scenarios:

-Scenario #1) 2016 Heavy Summer = 140 MW total load in SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-20014-11 plant at 50 MW,
+Scenario #1) 2016 Heavy Summer with 140 MW total load in the SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-14 plant at 50 MW,

-Scenario #2) 2016 Light Spring - 45 MW total load in SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-14 plant at 50 MW and
+Scenario #2) 2016 Light Spring with 45 MW total load in the SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-14 plant at 50 MW and

-Scenario #3) 2016 Light Spring Sensitivity Study (Scenario #2 with 30 MW of generation included in Tri-State's queue for the San Luis Valley).
-Since the San Luis Valley substation is jointly owned by PSCO and Tri-State, PSCO is required to consider Tri-State's queue in all of the generation interconnection studies.
+Scenario #3) 2016 Light Spring Sensitivity Study - starting with Scenario #2 and include 30 MW of generation in TSGT's queue for the SLV).
+Since the SLV substation is jointly owned by